JuliaPy/pyjulia/README.md

 ### PyJulia does not release GIL

-PyJulia (or rather PyCall) does not release GIL while calling Julia functions.
+PyJulia does not release the Global Interpreter Lock (GIL) while calling Julia functions since PyCall expects the GIL to be acquired always.
 It means that Python code and Julia code cannot run in parallel.